tvpian/A-Star-Path-Planning/README.md

-# A Star Path Planning for Point Robots
+# A* Path Planning for Point Robots

 ## Team